A248/LibertyBans/docs/Comparison-to-BanManager.md

 ### Platform Support

-Both BanManager and LibertyBans support Bukkit and BungeeCord, and different versions of Sponge.
-Their differences:
+Both BanManager and LibertyBans support Bukkit, BungeeCord, and Velocity.
+Their difference is with respect to Sponge:

-* LibertyBans supports Velocity.
+* LibertyBans supports Sponge 13, 12, 9, and 8
-* LibertyBans supports Sponge 8, BanManager Sponge 7.
+* However, BanManager only supports Sponge 7.

-  * The Sponge platforms are *not* compatible with each other.
+The Sponge platforms are *not* compatible with each other.
 A plugin for Sponge 7 cannot operate on Sponge 8, and vice-versa.

-(As of 20 January 2022)
+(As of 3 May 2025)

 ## Features